WindJammer6/12.-Data-Structures-and-Algorithms-Learning-Journey-Python/README.md

 ## Code Description <a name = "codedescription"></a>
 ### Introduction to Data Structures and Algorithms <a name = "datastructuresandalgorithms"></a>
-[Here](https://github.com/WindJammer6/12.-Data-Structures-and-Algorithms-Learning-and-Practice-Python/blob/main/Introduction_to_Data_Structures_and_Algorithms.txt) is the file that summarises everything that I learnt in this Data Structures and Algorithms learning journey.
+The ['Introduction_to_Data_Structures_and_Algorithms.txt'](https://github.com/WindJammer6/12.-Data-Structures-and-Algorithms-Learning-and-Practice-Python/blob/main/Introduction_to_Data_Structures_and_Algorithms.txt) file summarises everything that I learnt in this Data Structures and Algorithms learning journey.

 <br>